canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-advanced.md

 ### Solution

-First, let’s make a function that generates an array of `entities` that will be stored on our fake server.
 Update the __JavaScript__ tab to:

-@sourceref ./file-navigator-advanced-1.js
+- Make a function that generates an array of `entities` that will be stored on our fake server.

-Next, let’s make those entities, create a `store` to house them, and trap AJAX requests to use that `store`:
+- Make those entities, create a `store` to house them, and trap AJAX requests to use that `store`:

 @sourceref ./file-navigator-advanced-2.js
-@highlight 45-55,only
+@highlight 3-43,45-55,only

 ## Create the `Entity` Model